NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 11. Integration server updates the track database with the information it received in the previous step about the asset.
 12. HPC server notifies the integration server that the job has finished and sends the output from the job  [hpc_pipeline_barcode_reader](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_barcode_reader.md) to the integration server as well via [hpc barcode reading finished](Component_write_up/hpc_api_barcode.md).
 14. Integration server updates the metadata (asset_subject, barcode, multispecimen) and track databases with the information it received in the previous step about the asset.
-15. EXPLAIN MOS MORE: Integration server updates the MOS database if the asset is a MOS.
+15. In case the asset is part of a MOS, the Integration server updates the MOS database.
+It searches the database for assets already processed that match the batchID and disposable barcode (see **MOS** in glossary).
+It then links the assets of the MOS by updating the "barcode" metadata field.
 16. Integration server sends ARS the new metadata updates and updates the track database with information that this has happened.

 _Module: OCR_ in development

+NOTE: This script is not tested yet.
+This script is not deployed yet.

 15. Integration server asks HPC server(script) to start a OCR  job for the asset - [hpc_pipeline_OCR](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_ocr.md)
 16. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)